ShibamRoy9826/qt_tile/README.md

 Its made so that people can configure qtile much more easily and in a more organised manner!

+> [!NOTE]
+> This installer expects a base arch installation at the very least(It will work even if you have multiple things installed), which includes packages such as base-devel, and python, and is supposed to be run without root privillages.
+Also, It doesn't include the display manager, you need to install that yourself.

 ## Features 😎

 - Comes with a super simple installer(For Arch Users Only)